alphagov/govuk-design-system/src/components/file-upload/index.md

 - use the ‘Choose file’ button
 - ‘drag and drop’ a file into the file upload input area

 <strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not use ‘drag and drop’ as the only way to upload files.
-You must offer other methods, such as the ‘Choose file’ button.
+You must provide another method, such as the ‘Choose file’ button.
 This is to comply with WCAG 2.2 success criterion [2.5.7 Dragging Movements](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html).

 There are 2 ways to use the file upload component.
 You can use HTML or, if you’re using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.